No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Impact of LRDs on our understanding of DSFGs

 With the increasing availability of JWST spectroscopic data, emission-line detections have become an additional criterion for DSFG selection \citep[e.g.,][]{Xiao2024, Barrufet2025}.
 In \citet{Xiao2024}, DSFG candidates were selected based on their red color (F182M $-$ F444W > 1.5 mag) and strong emission lines (e.g., H${\alpha}$+[NII]+[SII] lines or \oi$\lambda\lambda4960,5008$+H${\beta}$ lines).
 This approach also allows for the identification of LRDs among DSFG candidates.
 Among 26 DSFG candidates with detected H${\alpha}$ lines ($>8\sigma$), seven ($\sim27\%$) were found to be LRDs, exhibiting broad H$\alpha$ emission lines \citep[see][]{Matthee2024}.

 Over the past decade, numerous studies have shown that optically-dark/faint galaxies tend to have high stellar masses and may dominate the massive end of the stellar mass function \citep[e.g.,][]{wangtao2019, Gottumukkala2024}.
 Additionally, these galaxies could contribute significantly to the cosmic star formation rate density (SFRD) at $z > 3$, with contributions of $\sim10-50\%$ of the SFRD, depending on the methodology (see a direct comparison in \citealt{Xiao2023}; e.g., \citealt{wangtao2019, Williams2019, Gruppioni2020, Fudamoto2021, Talia2021, Enia2022, Shu2022, Barrufet2023, vanderVlugt2023}).
 Notably, while different studies employ varying selection criteria for optically dark/faint galaxies, some adopt stricter definitions, requiring FIR/submm (e.g., ALMA/NOEMA) detection and/or non-detection in HST.
-Given that LRDs have been found to 1) lack FIR/submm detections \citep[see also e.g.,][]{Labbe2023b, Williams2024_RED}, 2) exhibit a characteristic ``v-shaped" SED (indicating detection in HST), they are unlikely to contaminate the DSFG sample in these studies.
+Given that LRDs have been found to 1) lack FIR/submm detections \citep[see also e.g.,][]{Labbe2025, Williams2024_RED}, 2) exhibit a characteristic ``v-shaped" SED (indicating detection in HST), they are unlikely to contaminate the DSFG sample in these studies.

 On a global scale, these findings suggest that LRD contamination should not significantly bias SFRD estimates derived from DSFG samples.
 However, their presence may still impact number density estimates of optical/NIR-selected DSFG populations, particularly when broader color-based selection criteria are used.
-A more statistical study is needed to determine how much the number density estimates of DSFG populations are affected by LRDs.
+A study with a larger sample is needed to determine how much the number density estimates of DSFG populations are affected by LRDs.
 These results highlight the importance of refining DSFG selection methods to minimize potential contamination from AGN-dominated LRDs, ensuring a more accurate census of dust-obscured star formation in the early Universe.